francescodiana99/fedkit-learn/README.md

 ### Simulate Federated Learning
 To simulate federated learning, navigate to examples directory (`scripts/`), and execute the Python script `run_simulation.py`.
-The script generates the following files\directories:
+According to the specific model configuration provided in `config/`, the script generates the following files\directories:
 * data folder
 * local models folder: local optimal models associated to each client; i.e., trained on the client local dataset with no collaboration